Yara Abdou, MD

 About

-Yara Abdou, MD, specializes in the treatment of early stage and metastatic breast cancer.
-Her research focuses on the development of novel therapies, particularly immunotherapy, to treat different subtypes of breast cancer.
-She works closely with basic and translational scientists to study the breast tumor microenvironment and find ways to enhance treatment approaches by utilizing the immune system.
-In addition, her research also focuses on racial differences in tumor biology and immune microenvironment, to better understand racial disparities and improve clinical outcomes in minority women with breast cancer.
-As a clinician and a researcher, her goal is to improve treatment strategies for breast cancer while minimizing suffering and morbidity from the disease.
+Dr. Abdou specializes in the treatment of both early-stage and metastatic breast cancer.
+With extensive training and expertise in clinical trial development and implementation, she currently leads the breast cancer clinical trial program at UNC.
+Her research focuses on developing novel therapies for different breast cancer subtypes, collaborating closely with basic and translational scientists to investigate the breast tumor microenvironment and identify strategies to enhance treatment approaches.
+Additionally, Dr. Abdou’s research addresses racial disparities in tumor biology and immune microenvironments, with the goal of improving clinical outcomes for minority women with breast cancer.
+As both a clinician and researcher, her aim is to improve treatment strategies, while minimizing suffering and morbidity for those affected by the disease.

 -